pubgrub-rs/guide/src/limitations/multiple_versions.md

 # Allowing multiple versions of a package

 One of the main goals of PubGrub is to pick one version per package depended on, under the assumption that at most one version per package is allowed.
-This assumption has two advantages.
+Enforcing this assumption has two advantages.
 First, it prevents data and functions interactions of the same library at different, potentially incompatible versions.
 Second, it reduces the code size and therefore also the disk usage and the compilation times.